Shepardson Microsystems: Atari, Inc.

-Atari, Inc. planned to follow up its successful Atari VCS console with a more powerful home computer (the Atari 400 and 800), to be introduced at the January 1979 Consumer Electronics Show.
-This required a BASIC interpreter.
-A version of Microsoft BASIC for the MOS 6502 had been licensed for this purpose, but the task of retrofitting the code into an 8k cartridge proved too difficult.
+Atari, Inc. planned to follow up its successful Video Computer System console with more powerful home computers (the Atari 400 and 800), to be introduced at the January 1979 Consumer Electronics Show.
+A version of Microsoft BASIC for the MOS 6502 had been licensed for the systems, but the task of retrofitting the code into an 8k cartridge proved too difficult.

 Atari turned to Shepardson Microsystems to help with the port, but after struggling with it themselves, they proposed developing a new BASIC instead of using Microsoft BASIC.
 Atari contracted with SMI not only for Atari BASIC, but the Atari Disk Operating System as well.
 SMI had their BASIC finished before the December 28, 1978 delivery of the contract, which included a $1000 bonus for early completion.

 In early 1981, SMI concluded that their BASIC and DOS products were not viable and permitted them, along with the Atari Assembler Editor, to be purchased by Bill Wilkinson and Mike Peters, who formed Optimized Systems Software.
 The new company enhanced the programs and sold them as third-party applications.